 A quick test would be using an ankle cuff weight around your toes and then trying to lift the weight by flexing the ankle.

-If you struggle with even a light load, then you might need to do some regular targeted exercises.
+If you struggle with even a light load, then you might need to do some regular targeted tibialis anterior exercises.

 This is more common than people might think, especially for folks who don’t walk much and don’t use the stairs regularly.

-In severe cases, you may need some physical therapy, and if you have constant or debilitating pain in your shins, then it’s best to get professional medical advice
+In severe tibialis anterior weakness cases, you may need some physical therapy, and if you have constant or debilitating tibialis anterior pain, then it’s best to get professional medical advice.
+It's especially important for tibialis anterior tendonitis.

 What Does the Tibialis Anterior Do?

 The tibialis anterior plays a key role in controlling your foot while walking, running, and jumping.
-It’s responsible for clearing the foot off the ground, and a weakness can negatively impact your gait.
+It’s responsible for clearing the foot off the ground, and a tibialis anterior weakness or tibialis anterior tendonitis can negatively impact your gait.

 Why Does Your Tibialis Anterior Hurt When You Walk?

-Have You Identified A Weakness In Your Muscles?
+Have You Identified A Weakness In Your Tibialis Anterior Muscles?

 If it’s not trained as much as the other upper and lower leg muscles, then you can run into some problems.

-Going through the above exercises will only take a few minutes a week, and they might be the easiest way to prevent shin splints.
+Going through the above tibialis anterior exercises will only take a few minutes a week, and they might be the easiest way to prevent shin splints.

 Let us know in the comments below or on social media how they work out for you.